 What is the emergency:

 Your name:

 Phone number:

 Where you are:

 Emergency contact and phone number:

+(parent, friend, roommate)

 Who is with you:

-Insurance information:
+Incurrence information:

 - When calling 9-1-1, stay on the phone until the operator says you can hang up. - It might be helpful to write down your name, address, phone number, emergency contact phone number, and insurance information to keep near your home phone, in your wallet, or taped to your cell phone.